 I arrived and after check-in at my hotel, I went to explore the city of Tromso.

 Morning dog sledding & Northern Lights chase in the evening.

 What would I do differently?

 I could have done whale watching in the morning and dog sledding at night for a chance to see the Northern Lights.

 Morning reindeer sledding & ice domes visit for lunch.

 I’d have opted for a whole day and night program.
 I’d do snowmobiles in the morning, ice domes for lunch and instead of heading back I’d have stayed for the evening to do reindeer sledding then, followed by an overnight Northern Lights camp.

 DON’T FORGET ABOUT TRAVEL INSURANCE

-Don’t forget to arrange a health insurance before heading to Norway.
-The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
+Don’t forget to arrange health insurance before heading to Tromso, Norway.
+The easiest and the most reliable travel insurance is Safety Wing Insurance (it covers covid-19 as well!).
 Get it before your trip to skip unnecessary troubles that might ruin your holidays!

-Any questions about Norway?
+Any questions about Tromso, Norway?
 Ask me in the comments!